 Splashing reflective bits high up in the environment is the most frequently suggested type of solar geoengineering.

 The idea has a natural analogue in volcanic eruptions.
 When a volcano appears, it sometimes sends an ash cloud high into the air, which can result in the manufacturing of small fragments, called aerosols.
 These bits spread as well as develop a sheath around the world, reflecting away incoming sunlight.
 Due to this, previous volcanic eruptions have brought about momentary dips in international temperatures.

 Some scientists claim that, if humans purposefully released aerosols right into the stratosphere– either from an aircraft or through a high-altitude balloon– it can result in a comparable cooling effect.

 Aerosol geoengineering is without a doubt the most likely to work out of the recommended prospects for worldwide solar geoengineering.

 It would certainly come with some well-known threats, claims Irvine.
 If human beings released sulphur dioxide, which is the substance launched by volcanic eruptions, it might trigger rises in acid rain as well as possibly hurt the ozone layer.

-” It would certainly additionally make the skies a little a lot more hazy,” he says.
+” It would certainly additionally make the skies a lot more hazy,” he says.
 “However my feeling is you most likely would not discover it unless you remained in a location with very clear air.
 You most likely would not observe it in London, which is greatly polluted.”